aviisekh/agusmakmun.github.io/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+I am full stack developer at Leapfrog Technologies.
+Currently doing more in Rails and Jquery.

-email: agus[at]python.web.id
+email: aviisekh@gmail.com